-ike all companies and business operations, SkiStar is exposed to various risks related to the business.
+Like all companies and business operations, SkiStar is exposed to various risks related to the business.
 For SkiStar, it is important to identify the risks that may prevent the Company from achieving defined targets and to determine whether the risks are in line with risk propensity.

 Where necessary, measures are taken to avoid, minimise or monitor identified risks.
 The purpose of risk management is to continuously assess and manage the risks that arise in the operations and to ensure that it forms the basis for successful sustainability work.
 SkiStar's risk process, ownership, governance and management are discussed and evaluated in the company’s Audit Committee and Board of Directors.

 The majority of SkiStar’s revenues are generated in the period December to April.
 SkiStar’s operations are well adapted to seasonal variations, particularly in terms of the workforce.
 Most of the winter bookings are made before the season.
 An increased proportion of advance sales means that business transactions can be completed at an earlier point, which in turn reduces the operational risk.
 Seasonal variations are also managed by investing in snowmaking systems to guarantee skiing early in the season.

 Sun and beach holidays and weekend city breaks are considered SkiStar’s main competitors, but competition also comes from other sectors that compete for peoples’ disposable income, such as durable goods and home investments.
 Other competitors include other mountain resorts in Scandinavia and the Alps.
 The alpine ski industry has a high entry threshold, which limits competition.
-Initiatives such as large investments in service-oriented employees, leadership, modern lifts and snowmaking systems, IT and restaurants ensure that SkiStar’s alpine destinations maintain a high level of quality.
+Initiatives such as large investments in service-oriented employees, leadership, modern lifts and snowmaking systems, IT and restaurants ensure that SkiStar’s mountain destinations maintain a high level of quality.
 SkiStar’s destinations have good acces-sibility to populated areas due to their geographical proximity and affordable transport solutions in the form of trains, aeroplanes and coaches.
-SkiStar’s customers have easy access to the Company’s products and services via online marketing and sales systems that facilitate the booking process for them.
+SkiStar’s customers have easy access to the company’s products and services via online marketing and sales systems that facilitate the booking process for them.

 Accommodation capacity and occupancy rate

-Payroll expenses are the Company’s largest individual cost item.
+Payroll expenses are the company’s largest individual cost item.
 SkiStar’s continuing success is dependent on motivated and committed employees.
 SkiStar works on leadership issues and training to increase the efficiency, awareness and commitment of its employees.
 The level of service that guests receive from our staff plays an important role in their overall experience.
-So, there is a risk that it will be harder to recruit qualified seasonal employees when the economy is strong and unemployment is low.
+To retain key personnel, SkiStar offers leadership development, succession planning, training and incentive programmes.